bbauska/W3Cx-4of5-thru-May-2024/README.md

 From [this article that explains the High Resolution Time API](https://www.sitepoint.com/discovering-the-high-resolution-time-api/):
- "*The only method exposed is now(), which returns a DOMHighResTimeStamp representing the current time in milliseconds.
+ "<i>The only method exposed is now(), which returns a DOMHighResTimeStamp representing the current time in milliseconds.
 The timestamp is very accurate, with precision to a thousandth of a millisecond.
 Please note that while Date.now() returns the number of milliseconds elapsed since 1